Vidar Halldorsson

 Vidar Halldorsson (born 1970) is an Icelandic sociologist and professor at the University of Iceland (Háskóli Íslands) credited with authoring Sport in Iceland: How Small Nations Achieve International Success, which was the first book to use sociological approaches to prove that local, cultural, and international factors of sports development more generally affected the success of sports in Iceland, a relatively small nation with tremendous success in international sporting events.
 The book was deemed innovative by shedding light on the Icelandic sports system and Icelandic culture as explanations for sporting success.

 Early life

-Vidar Halldorsson earned a bachelor's degree in sociology at the University of Iceland in 1998, then a Masters Degree in sociology of sports at the University of Leicester, England in 2000.
+Vidar Halldorsson earned a bachelor's degree in sociology at the University of Iceland in 1998, then a master's degree in sociology of sports at the University of Leicester, England in 2000.
 In 2012 he finished his PhD in sociology at the University of Iceland.

 Career

 Vidar was an assistant professor in sociology of sports at the Iceland University of Education from August 2003 to July 2005.
 From January 2005 until January 2008, Vidar Halldorsson was assistant professor also in sociology of sports, as well as the head of the sport sciences department at Reykjavik University.
 Since 2014 he has been a member of the faculty of Sociology at the University of Iceland, and has been a full-time professor there ever since June 2019.